- Monthly Theme: Religious Cults

 Sean: I think they probably had a lot of fun.

-Kristine: I was going to say, you know I worked with developmentally-disabled adults and they would have FUCKING LOVED to be in a horror movie!
-They LOVED horror movies.
+Kristine: I was going to say, you know I worked with developmentally-disabled adults and they would have loved to be in a horror movie.
+They loved horror movies.

 Sean: I mean, they must know that Halloween is their one night to go out….